Sensex, Nifty eke out gains; energy, IT stocks save the day | Business

 After fighting multiple bouts of volatility during the session, the BSE gauge Sensex settled 35.75 points or 0.07 per cent higher at 50,441.07.
 Intraday, the index rose as much as 667 points, but pared most of its gains tracking weakness in global markets.

-The NSE Nifty ended with a gain of 18.10 points or 0.12 per cent at 14,956.20.
-On the Sensex chart, L&T, ONGC, HCL Tech, NTPC, Axis Bank and Infosys were major gainers.
+The NSE Nifty ended higher by 18.10 points or 0.12 per cent at 14,956.20.
+On the Sensex chart, L&T was the biggest gainer, rising by 3.43 per cent.
+ONGC rose by 2.96 per cent, HCL Tech by 2.22 per cent, NTPC by 1.66 per cent, Axis Bank by 1.6 per cent and Infosys by 1.54 per cent.
 On the other hand, Bajaj Finance, IndusInd Bank, UltraTech Cement, Bajaj Auto and HDFC twins emerged as top laggards.

+''Domestic markets pared its early gains taking cues from weak Asian markets, falling US futures and rising oil prices.
+Oil & gas, PSU banks and metal stocks were in focus,'' Vinod Nair, Head of Research at Geojit Financial Services said.

+Among sectoral indices, BSE capital goods index rose by 1.76 per cent, oil & gas shot up 1.62 per cent, industrials gained 1.19 per cent and utilities 1.09 per cent.
+Of the 19 indices, 12 logged gains.

 In other Asian markets, equities suffered losses amid sustained volatility in view of concerns over rising bond yields.
 Though, Asian shares had started the session on high, cheering the US Senate passing a USD 1.9 trillion stimulus bill for Covid-19 relief package.